-In keeping with the spirit of this post, I’m going to be super quick and get right to the point.
+In keeping with the title of this post, I’m going to be super quick and get right to the point!

 Sometimes, you need an easy dinner that you won’t feel guilty about serving your family- a meal that’s nutritious, hearty, and delicious.
 I love these two dinners because you can keep all the ingredients on hand for those hurried, too tired to cook nights.

 The hands down best chili mix is the super inexpensive McCormick packet that cost about a dollar.
 There’s really no point in spending more for a fancy gourmet chili mix or making your own spice mix.